 For instance ::

 A concrete plan for this would mean you are clear about how you want your clients to be managed.
-It means you have ::1) MAPPED OUT EACH STEP OF YOUR CLIENT EXPERIENCE, including the onboarding + off-boarding process (aka :: a workflow);2) prepared + WRITTEN ALL THE COPY FOR YOUR EMAILS, FORMS + QUESTIONNAIRES ahead of time; and then you can finally3) Identify + REGISTER FOR THE TECH OR SOFTWARE that will make that happen.
+It means you have ::1) MAPPED OUT EACH STEP OF YOUR CLIENT EXPERIENCE, including the onboarding + off-boarding process (aka :: a workflow);2) prepared + WRITTEN ALL THE COPY FOR YOUR EMAILS, FORMS + QUESTIONNAIRES ahead of time.

 - Wanna make EMAIL MARKETING MAGIC using a service like ConvertKit/Sava or ActiveCampaign?